Joseon Navy: Strategy and Tactics

 Yi Sun-Shin's objective was to sink the enemy ships through plunging fire through heavy artillery fire and fire arrows.
-At the Battle of Okpo, Yi sun-shin fired a broadside to prevent the Japanese from escaping the village.
+At the Battle of Okpo, Yi Sun-shin fired a broadside to prevent the Japanese from escaping the village.
 He recorded that "30 enemy ships burnt down to cover the sky with smoke", and in the Battle of Noryang, a record stated, "approximately 200 enemy ships burned with many killed and captured."
 He used this tactic for seven years on record.

-Yi Sun-shin's ambush tactic was to strike the Japanese leader to demoralize their fleet preemptively.
+Yi Sun-shin's ambush tactic was to preemptively strike the Japanese leader to demoralize their fleet.
 In the Battle of Dangpo, he ordered the turtle ship to penetrate the enemy fleet by spearheading the attack on the enemy flagship while decimating the surrounding fleet.
-Japanese admiral Kurujima Michiyuki was struck by the ship's arrow and fell into the sea.
+The ship's arrow struck Japanese admiral Kurujima Michiyuki and fell into the sea.
 In the Battle of Busan and Myeongnyang, the Joseon fleet focused their firepower on the enemy's flagships and destroyed them.
-They also hanged their commander's head for his fleet to see like the Daimyo Kurushima Michifusa's at the top of the mast.
-A Japanese fleet followed their admiral, but without its admiral was a specific target for the Joseon fleet to destroy their enemies when they were confused.
+They also hanged their commander's head so his fleet could see like the Daimyo Kurushima Michifusa at the top of the mast.
+A Japanese fleet followed their admiral, but without its admiral, was a specific target for the Joseon fleet to destroy their enemies when they were confused.